 What type/size is the cable?

-Do you use traditional turnbuckles to tension the cables?
+Do you use turnbuckles to tension the cables?

-Typically, no. We have a variety of fitting and adjustable fitting options that will accommodate most anchoring scenarios.
-In most cases, the cables are tensioned at the ends by tightening a nut onto a threaded fitting.
+Typically, no. The cables are tensioned at the ends by tightening a nut onto a threaded fitting.
 This allows for a clean, sleek line.
-Visit our hardware page to view available options for cable railing systems.
+However, we have hardware that will accommodate most anchoring scenarios.
+[View The Hardware]

 How far apart are the posts spaced?